hanna-greaves/Token-Says/README.md

   * Initiative Roll: triggers on initiative roll by the token.
   * Item Name: triggers on roll of the item by the token (use this also for items that don't directly attack, such as items the invoke via saving throw in dnd)
   * Macro (API): triggers by a macro. see the API section below for details on how this is used.
+  * Prompt: triggers by hovering over the token and pressing the 'P' key on the keyboard.
+Requires that the token layer be active (on left side panel controls).
+  * Prompt Other: triggers by hovering over the token and pressing the 'Shift+P' key on the keyboard.
+Requires that the token layer be active (on left side panel controls).
+  * Prompt Other: add scene name or list of scene names to optionally restrict to certain scenes
   * Responds to: triggered by another token's action.
 Introduces a new form section where you specify an action that this saying is responding to.
   * Saving Throw: triggered by a saving throw roll by the token.
   * Skill: triggered by a skill roll by the token.